-(1) MKS-Dominican will be operated as an academic unit of Dominican consistent with Dominican's governance policies as implemented by its Board of Trustees.

-(2) The Board of Trustees of Dominican shall oversee the operation of MKS-Dominican, its academic operations, degrees, academic integrity, and compliance, in the same manner at the Board exercises oversight and control over such functions at Dominican as a whole.

-(3) MKS's Board of Directors will continue to manage the business and affairs of MKS.

-(5) WIRS 5 Dourd of Directors will commune to manage and cancer iii.
+- (1) MKS-Dominican will be operated as an academic unit of Dominican consistent with Dominican's governance policies as implemented by its Board of Trustees. - (2) The Board of Trustees of Dominican shall oversee the operation of MKS-Dominican, its academic operations, degrees, academic integrity, and compliance, in the same manner at the Board exercises oversight and control over such functions at Dominican as a whole. - (3) MKS's Board of Directors will continue to manage the business and affairs of MKS. - (4) To satisfy WSCUC's standards for a free-standing accredited institution, the Board of Directors of MKS will develop a structure and governance processes to enable it to meet WSCUC's standards upon separation.

+iii.
 Faculty Oversight of MKS-Dominican